kimci86/bkcrack/readme.md

     bkcrack -c cipherfile -k 12345678 23456789 34567890 -d decipheredfile

-### Decompress
+#### Decompress

 The deciphered data might be compressed depending on whether compression was used or not when the zip file was created.
 If deflate compression was used, a Python 3 script provided in the `tools` folder may be used to decompress data.

-    tools/inflate.py < decipheredfile > decompressedfile
+    python3 tools/inflate.py < decipheredfile > decompressedfile

-### Number of threads

-If bkcrack was built with parallel mode enabled, the number of threads used can be set through the environment variable `OMP_NUM_THREADS`.
+### Unlock encrypted archive

+It is also possible to generate a new encrypted archive with the password of your choice:

+    bkcrack -C encrypted.zip -k 12345678 23456789 34567890 -U unlocked.zip password

+The archive generated this way can be extracted using any zip file utility with the new password.
+It assumes that every entry was originally encrypted with the same password.

 Learn
 -----